Abdelrhman20khaled/Real-Time-Battery-State-Monitoring-with-Data-Logging/README.md

-# Real Time Battery State Monitoring with Data Logging
+# 🔋 Real Time Battery State Monitoring with Data Logging

-A compact and feature rich ESP32-based battery monitoring system designed for real time tracking of battery performance, charging/discharging cycles, and data logging with timestamp support.
+A compact and feature-rich ESP32-based battery monitoring system designed for real-time tracking of battery performance, charging/discharging cycles, and data logging with timestamp support.

 ---